Clark County, Indiana: Government

-County Officials: The county has several other elected offices, including prosecuting attorney, sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
+The county has several other elected offices, including prosecuting attorney, sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 These officers are elected to four-year terms.
 Members elected to county government positions must declare a party affiliation and be residents of the county.

 Elected county officials

-Clark County is part of Indiana's 9th congressional district and is represented in Congress by Republican Trey Hollingsworth.; Indiana Senate districts 45 and 46; and Indiana House of Representatives districts 66, 70, 71, 72 and 73.
+Clark County is part of Indiana's 9th congressional district and is represented in Congress by Republican Erin Houchin.; Indiana Senate districts 45 and 46; and Indiana House of Representatives districts 66, 70, 71, 72 and 73.

-Due to decadal redistricting and the 2022 general election, Clark County is now represented in the Indiana State General Assembly by District 45 Senator Chris Garten, District 66 Representative Zach Payne, District 70 Representative Karen Engleman, and District 71 Representative Rita Fleming.
+Due to decadal redistricting and the 2022 general election, Clark County is now represented in the Indiana General Assembly by District 45 Senator Chris Garten, District 66 Representative Zach Payne, District 70 Representative Karen Engleman, and District 71 Representative Rita Fleming.

 The Clark County Council has 5 elected officials (as of May 2018).
 The Clark County Council of 2019 includes: